docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/communicating-through-messages.rst

 If you want to handle errors that might arise during script processing, you can define an onError callback in the message object.
 Similarly, you can define a timeout value and onTimeout callback to handle the case where the target cannot process the message within a given time.
 For more information, see :ref:`handling-responses-from-the-message-target`.

-NOTE: If you define callbacks to handle a response, you must store the message in a variable that still exists when the response is received.
+.. note:: If you define callbacks to handle a response, you must store the message in a variable that still exists when the response is received.
 Otherwise, JavaScript might garbage-collect the message object, and the response would be lost.

 Step 4: Send the message
 To send the message, call the message object’s send method.
 You do not need to specify where to send the message to, since the target application is set in the message itself.